Cognitive Behavioural Therapy (CBT)

 Cognitive Analytic Therapy (CAT)

-CAT therapy is a space that allows you to make sense of what’s been going on for you.
+Not as publicly well known as CBT, CAT therapy offers a space that allows you to make sense of what’s been going on for you.
 Together, we would look at patterns in your thoughts, feelings and behaviours, as well as exploring your early formative relationships.
 We will also examine the things that might keep you feeling stuck, repeating the same situations, or struggling in ways that don’t make sense at first.

-We’ll explore how these patterns may have started, often in response to difficult earlier experiences, and how they show up for you now.
+We’ll explore how these patterns may have started, often in response to difficult earlier experiences, and how they are showing up for you in the hear and now.
 By mapping things out together, you can begin to see them more clearly, allowing us to work out practical ways to shift them.
-The aim is to give you more choice, more freedom, and a kinder relationship with yourself.
+The aim is to give you more choice, more freedom, and a to develop a kinder relationship with yourself.

-CAT is time-limited, so we’ll agree a number of sessions from the start.
-It’s a collaborative process, you bring your experience, I bring my training, and we work as a team to help you move towards the changes you want.
+CAT is time-limited, therefore we’ll agree a set number of sessions right from the beginning.
+It’s a collaborative process, so you bring your experiences, and I’ll bring my training, and we can work as a team to help you move towards the changes you want in your life.

-EMDR is a therapy that helps the mind process experiences that have felt overwhelming or hard to move on from.
+Known for its impressive reputation for tackling trauma memories, EMDR is a therapy that helps the brain process experiences that have felt overwhelming or hard to move on from.
 These might be big, clearly traumatic events, or smaller, repeated experiences that have still left their mark.

-Sometimes memories or feelings from the past get stuck, so even though the moment has passed, your body and mind can still react as if it’s happening now.
-EMDR uses guided eye movements, sounds or taps while you focus on parts of that memory.
-This helps your brain reprocess what happened, so it feels less intense and loses its hold on you.
+Sometimes memories or feelings from the past get stuck, and even though the moment has passed, your body and mind can still react as if it’s happening in the here and now.
+EMDR uses guided bilateral eye movements, sounds or taps while you focus on parts of the particular memory.
+The theory is, this helps your brain reprocess what happened, filing it away so it feels less intense and loses its hold on you.

-It’s not about erasing the past, you’ll still remember what happened, but it can stop the memories from feeling so raw, and help you feel more settled in the present.
-We go at your pace, and the process is always grounded in making sure you feel safe and supported along the way.
+It’s not about erasing the past, you’ll still remember what happened, but it can stop the memories from feeling raw, active, charged, and help you feel more settled in the present.
+In EMDR treatment, we go at your pace, and the process is always grounded in making sure you feel safe and supported along the way.